Raphael40/Java-Course/03_java-fundamentals/02_variables_operators.md

-# Java fundamentals - variables, operators, conditionals
+# Java fundamentals - variables & operators

-If you are completely new to programming it is important to understand some primitve and non-primitive data types as well as the variables they are assigned to.

-Variables are containers for storing data values of any data type (both primitive and non-primitive).
+In this section:

+-   Data types
+-   Assigning data values to Variables
+-   What make Java striongly typed

-## Primitive data types
+### Primitive data types

-There are eight primitive data types in Java: `byte`, `short`, `int`, `boolean`, `char`, `long`, `float`, and `double`
+There are eight primitive data types in Java:

-When working with numbers we can use `byte`, `short`, `int`, and `long` where `byte` but `int` is the default.
+Numeric data types include: `byte`, `short`, `int` and `long`. `int` is the default.

-With decimal point numbers, `float` and `double` are both available with `double` being the default.
+With decimal point numbers: `float` and `double` are both available with `double` being the default.

-The difference between all of these terms comes down to the range of numbers they can handle and the amount of storage they take up.
+The difference between all of these types comes down to the range of numbers they can handle and the amount of storage they take up.

 Following this we have `char` which is used to store a single character in single quotes.
 It is closely linked with the non-primitive data type; `String`, which is used for a sequence of characters.
 So in this case, 'H' (single quotes) is a `char` and "Hi" (double quotes) is a `String`.
 You will normally use `String`.